xiaozongyang/VictoriaLogs/apptest/README.md

 # App Integration Tests

-The `apptest` package contains the integration tests for the VictoriaMetrics applications (such as vmstorage, vminsert, and vmselect).
+The `apptest` package contains the integration tests for the VictoriaLogs applications (such as victoria-logs, vlagent and vlogscli).

 An integration test aims at verifying the behavior of an application as a whole, as apposed to a unit test that verifies the behavior of a building block of an